-I'm a software engineer in the Seattle area.
-I work at Amazon on the data plane that orchestrates AWS Fargate, a serverless compute platform for containers.
+I'm a software engineer in the New York City area.
+I work at Stripe building secure platforms for internal software development.
 In my free time, I also build websites for cool artists.

 Previously I studied computer science and linguistics at Dartmouth College.
 When I wasn't studying, I was teaching letterpress printing and bookbinding in the Dartmouth Library Book Arts Workshop.